strohel/PyBayes/README.rst

 variants of Kalman/particle filters and speed optimisations.

 PyBayes is being developed by Matěj Laitl, feel free to send me a mail to matej at laitl dot cz.
+See ChangeLog.rst file to review a list of most important changes in recent versions.

 Automatically generated **documentation** can be found at http://strohel.github.com/PyBayes-doc/